The Best Start to Inclusion Training is a Training Needs Assessment

-How to Conduct a Training Needs Assessment (TNA) for the Organization and Individuals
+How to Develop a Needs Assessment for the Organization and Individuals

 For learning to be achieved, the adult learner must be motivated and believe inclusion training is to their benefit.
 However, if an employee perceives diversity training as a threat, they are not likely to recognize the value.
 Resistance to diversity can be mitigated within an organization by taking the time to conduct a training assessment to determine where resistance may be occurring and how best to address that resistance.

 At the organizational level, an assessment may involve identifying patterns, perceptions, and aspects of a company culture that will impact diversity initiatives such as:

 - Documentation of hiring practices.
 Data about hiring, demographics, etc. will reflect the degree to which leaders and frontline managers view diversity as a goal.
 This data may suggest for example, that training resources will benefit the organization most by first leveraging diversity efforts toward developing training that will support diversity-oriented hiring linked to manager success and rewards.